-Non-manufacturer: a producer who is not considered a manufacturer under the definition above and who may be an introducer (outside the EU), importer (EU), remote seller or ownbrand vendor (ecosystem definition)
+Non-manufacturer: a producer who is not considered a manufacturer under the definition above and who may be an introducer (outside the EU), importer (EU), remote seller or own-brand vendor (ecosystem definition)

-PPE - Plan de Prévention et d'Ecoconception (prevention and ecodesign plan): a plan drawn up by the producer and revised every five years, with the aim of reducing the use of non-renewable resources, increasing the use of recycled materials and increasing the recyclability of its products in processing facilities located in France (Legifrance, Article L541-10-12 - Code de l'environnement, 2020)
+PPE - Plan de Prévention et d'Ecoconception (prevention and ecodesign plan): a plan drawn up by the producer and revised every five years, with the aim of reducing the use of nonrenewable resources, increasing the use of recycled materials and increasing the recyclability of its products in processing facilities located in France (Legifrance, Article L541-10-12 - Code de l'environnement, 2020)SFE: Small Fire Extinguishers: powder, water or foam, small fire extinguishers (SFE) weighing less than 2 kg or 2 litres are used by professionals and private individuals alike, particularly in road vehicles and pleasure boats.
+At the end of their useful life, they are known as Household Hazardous Waste (HHW).
+They must be collected and recycled in accordance with regulations (ecosystem definition)